Clubs & Organizations

 The Jazz Band is a select performing ensemble that rehearses from January - June.
 The Jazz Band traditionally performs at the HC Devils Cabaret, the HC Spring Jazz Concert and at music festivals.
 Students in grades 9-12 are welcome to attend auditions, which are held in December each year.
 See Mr. Kenny the first week of November, in the Music Building, for audition materials.

 Key Club is a youth service-leadership organization sponsored by Kiwanis International.
 Key Club volunteers at local events, fundraisers and at schools within the district to help foster a better community.
 It is student-led at every level: Key Club International, districts, and individual clubs are all run by students.
 Key Club's core values are: Caring, character building, inclusiveness, and leadership.
-Meetings are held every Wednesday during block 5 in the Little Theater.
+Meetings are held every other Wednesday during block 5 in the Little Theater or 600's cafe.

 Latin Club / Latin Honor Society